 Balance It® Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It® Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 4 3 / 8 teaspoons (the gram amount is the same as the gram amount for Balance It® Canine) when Balance It® Canine Plus is used instead of Balance It® Canine.
+The equivalent dose is 2 7/8 teaspoons (the gram amount is the same as the gram amount for Balance It® Canine Plus is used instead of Balance It® Canine.